Mr. Pitzer has won victories for business clients in numerous industries. Most recently, Mr. Pitzer:

 Won a first degree murder jury trial on behalf of a wrongly-accused father of four who suffered from cognitive issues that made it difficult for him to resist coercive tactics used to get him to sign a confession to the murder.

-Won a prostitution procurement bench trial on behalf of an innocent businessman who never intended to hire a prostitute
+Won a prostitution procurement bench trial on behalf of an innocent businessman mistakenly entrapped in a government sting operation.